kesiev/rewtro/manual/README.md

     <p><img src="images/helloworld-vic20-original.png"></p>
 </div>

 Rewtro also supports up to 127 standard resolutions, inspired to classic systems, that you can select just using the single `resolutionModel` key.
-You can see the complete list from the SDK home screen, hitting the _corners_ button.
+Only a few of them are available right now: you can see the complete list from the SDK home screen, hitting the _corners_ button.

 ```
 {